-The emergency safety interventions (ESI) law set forth standards for the use of restraint and seclusion to ensure that all Kansas students and staff have a safe learning environment.
-The standards found in the ESI statutes and regulations are required to be followed in all Kansas public school districts and accredited private schools.
+Emergency safety interventions law sets forth standards for the use of restraint and seclusion to ensure that all Kansas students and staff have a safe learning environment.
+The standards found in the emergency safety intervention statutes and regulations are required to be followed in all Kansas public school districts and accredited private schools.

-An ESI is the use of seclusion or physical restraint.
-The use of ESIs shall cease as soon as the immediate danger of physical harm and violent action ceases to exist.
+An emergency safety intervention is the use of seclusion or physical restraint.
+The use of an emergency safety intervention shall cease as soon as the immediate danger of physical harm and violent action ceases to exist.

-Before using an ESI, a school employee witnessing the student's behavior must have determined that less restrictive alternatives to ESI, such as positive behavior interventions support, were inappropriate or ineffective under the circumstances.
+Before using an emergency safety intervention, a school employee witnessing the student's behavior must have determined that less restrictive alternatives to emergency safety interventions, such as positive behavior interventions support, were inappropriate or ineffective under the circumstances.

-ESIs shall be used only when a student presents a reasonable and immediate danger of physical harm to such student or others with the present ability to effect such physical harm.
-Violent action that is destructive of property may necessitate the use of an ESI.
-ESIs may not be used for purposes of discipline, punishment, or for the convenience of a school employee.
+An emergency safety intervention shall be used only when a student presents a reasonable and immediate danger of physical harm to such student or others with the present ability to effect such physical harm.
+Violent action that is destructive of property may necessitate the use of an emergency safety intervention if there is a reasonable and immediate danger of physical harm.
+An emergency safety intervention may not be used for purposes of discipline, punishment, or for the convenience of a school employee.